StephanGeorg/vite-react-tailwind-webapp/README.md

 # Vite React Tailwind Webapp Boilerplate

-A modern spreadsheet webapp built with the latest versions of Vite, React, and Tailwind CSS.
+A modern webapp boilerplate built with the latest versions of Vite, React, and Tailwind CSS.

 ## Features